Adrian Siemieniec: Jagiellonia Białystok

 On 14 January 2022, Siemieniec was appointed manager of Jagiellonia Białystok II.
 On 4 April 2023, following Maciej Stolarczyk's dismissal, he took on the role of manager of Jagiellonia's senior team until the end of the season.
-He became the youngest manager in the Polish top flight at the age of thirty-one.
-In January 2024, it was announced that Siemieniec prolonged his contract for additional two years.
+At the age of thirty-one, he became the youngest manager in the Polish top flight.
+In January 2024, Jagiellonia prolonged Siemieniec's contract for an additional two years.

-In the 2023–24 campaign, Siemieniec led Jagiellonia to an unlikely title win, clinching their first-ever top-flight championship with a 3–0 home victory over Warta Poznań on the last matchday of the season.
-For his accomplishment, he was voted the Ekstraklasa Coach of the Season.
+In the 2023–24 season, Siemieniec led Jagiellonia to an unlikely title win, clinching their first-ever top-flight championship with a 3–0 home victory over Warta Poznań on the last matchday of the season.
+For this accomplishment, he was voted the Ekstraklasa Coach of the Season.

-Under the lead of Siemieniec, Jagiellonia qualified for the first time for a UEFA competition group or league phase and even reached the quarter finals of the 2024–25 UEFA Conference League campaign where they got eliminated by Real Betis.
+Under Siemieniec, Jagiellonia qualified for a group or league phase of a UEFA competition for the first time, even reaching the quarter finals of the 2024–25 UEFA Conference League where they were eliminated by Real Betis.
+They finished the league season in third place.

+In the 2025–26 season, Jagiellonia reached the UEFA Conference League knockout stages for a second year in row, exiting the competition in the knockout phase play-offs after a 5–4 loss on aggregate to Italian side Fiorentina.
+Domestically, they again finished third in the Ekstraklasa, level on points with runners-up Górnik Zabrze.

+In August 2026, Siemieniec led Jagiellonia to their third consecutive European qualification, this time to the UEFA Europa League, by defeating Rangers and Iberia.

+Personal life

+Siemieniec has a wife and four children.